carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-nm.rst

 .. option:: --print-size, -S

- Show symbol size instead of address.
+ Show symbol size as well as address (not applicable for Mach-O).

 .. option:: --size-sort